What is inclusive education?

 Differentiation and adaptation of the classroom curriculum and school environment being embedded in the school culture

-Teachers work together to seek solutions to suit their students, classes, and school.
+Teachers work collaboratively to seek solutions to suit their students, studio, and school.

-We acknowledge that students progress at different rates in different learning areas, depending on their individual strengths and learning needs.
+We know that students progress at different rates in different learning areas, depending on their individual strengths and learning needs.

 Some students will learn and progress within one curriculum level for an extended period of time – sometimes the majority of their schooling.
 Others may not be working at the same level as most of their peers but over time progress through several curriculum levels.
 An individual student may be working at different curriculum levels across different learning areas.
 Regardless of the level, all learning is valued and all progress and achievement recognised.